januswow/Photoshop-Scripts/LayersToPNG/README.md

 ex.
 - 'thisislayername #s0.5' *(scale = 50%)*
 - 'thisislayername #s0.8 #r-12' *(scale = 80%, rotation = -12 degree)*

-* Note: Suffix is case-sensitive.*
+*Note: Suffix is case-sensitive.*

 ## How to use group as slot
 Adding suffix ' #SLOT' to the group name will export group as a slot, and each layer in the group will export as an attachment(PNG).

-* Note: Suffix is case-sensitive.*
+*Note: Suffix is case-sensitive.*

 ## How to use '_ROOT' as origin
 Create a layer named '_ROOT', and draw a dot at the origin position.
 To prevent exporting '_ROOT' layer, you can hide the layer or enable 'Ignore starts with an underscore'.

+*Note: Layer name is case-sensitive.*

 ## Release notes